Floer theory for Lagrangian cobordisms: The transfer and co-transfer map for concatenations of cobordisms

 \section{The transfer and co-transfer map for concatenations of cobordisms}

-Recall that two exact Lagrangian cobordisms having a common end can be concatenated; see Section \ref{sec:lagr-cobord}.
+Recall that two exact Lagrangian cobordisms with matching ends can be concatenated; see Section \ref{sec:exact-lagr-cobord}.
 In this section we will provide formulas which relate the Floer homologies of the different pieces of such a concatenation.
 This will be done by introducing a relative version of Viterbo's transfer map, originally defined in \cite{Viterbo_Functors} for symplectic (co)homology.
 (Recall that Viterbo's transfer map concerns concatenations of \emph{symplectic cobordisms.}) For the Hamiltonian formulation of wrapped Floer homology, the transfer map was constructed and treated in \cite{WrappedFuk}.